-KeyLand Developments Limited and its subsidiaries (KeyLand) add value to the Group's surplus property assets, usually by obtaining planning permission for the most beneficial use and selling into the market or undertaking development in partnership with others.
+KeyLand Developments Limited (KeyLand) adds value to the Group's surplus property assets, usually by obtaining planning permission for the most beneficial use and selling into the market or undertaking development in partnership with others.
 The results of KeyLand include the Group's share of its associates and joint ventures.